ungoogled-software/ungoogled-chromium/README.md

 ### Other systems, platforms, and configurations

+Consult the build instructions on the [Chromium homepage](http://www.chromium.org/Home) to learn how to build Chromium for your system.

 The patches in the `patches` directory should work for any build of Chromium.
 They assume a clean Chromium source tree processed by `domain_patcher.sh`.

 These patches are also tested with the GYP flags defined in [`build_templates/debian/rules`](build_templates/debian/rules).
 Note that enabling some flags, such as `safe_browsing`, may cause the build to fail.

-Note about `domain_patcher.sh`: This script will break URLs used to download additional files from Google servers during compilation-time.
-If your build configuration requires additional downloads, you will have to work-around this.
+Note about `domain_patcher.sh`: This script will break URLs in the source tree pointing to Google servers.
+If your building steps requires additional downloads (such as the the PNaCl toolkit), note that scripts in the source tree may fail to work.

 ## Contributing